abbasarezoo/site/_posts/2016-05-02-my-grunt-setup.md

 - Install [Node.js](https://nodejs.org/en/)
 - Install [Grunt's command line interface](http://gruntjs.com/getting-started)

-Grunt is a command line tool that uses a only small amount of commands.
-If you're unfamiliar using the command line, getting to grips with Grunt is a nice introduction for beginners.

-Once you're all setup we can fork the boilerplate from our Github repo and start getting to know Grunt.
+Once you're all setup, we can fork the boilerplate and start getting to know Grunt.

 ## The boilerplate